The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: A dual pair of variational formulas for the macroscopic annealed free energy

-In the last section we have seen that the macroscopic annealed free energy $f^{\ann}_{\infty}$ exists and obeys explicitly given lower and upper bounds which become sharp in the limits of weak and/or strong disorder, $\lambda\downarrow 0$ and $\lambda\to\infty$, respectively.
+In the last section we have seen that the macroscopic annealed free energy $f^{\ann}_{\infty}$ exists and obeys explicitly given lower and upper bounds which become sharp in the limits of weak and strong disorder, $\lambda\downarrow 0$ and $\lambda\to\infty$, respectively.
 Furthermore, the bounds in \eqref{f_ann_inf_bounds} coincide asymptotically also in the limits of low and high field, that is, $\bb\downarrow 0$ and $\bb\rightarrow\infty$.
 However, so far we have no formula which makes the $\lambda$-dependence of $\beta f^{\ann}_{\infty}$ more ``transparent'' for general $\lambda>0$ and $\bb>0$.
 This will be achieved, to some extent, in the present section.
-More precisely, we will show that $\beta f^{\ann}_{\infty}$ may be viewed as the global minimum of a bounded non-linear functional with a simple $\lambda$-dependence and defined on the real {\scshape Hilbert} space $\L^{2}\big({\lbrack0,1\rbrack}\times{\lbrack0,1\rbrack}\big)$.
-This follows from an asymptotic evaluation of the right-hand side of \eqref{F_N2} as $N\to\infty$ by using the large-deviation theory due to {\scshape Varadhan} and others.
+More precisely, we will show that $\beta f^{\ann}_{\infty}$ may be viewed as the global minimum of a non-linear functional with a simple $\lambda$-dependence and defined on the {\scshape Hilbert} space of real-valued functions being square-integrable over the unit square.
+This follows from an asymptotic evaluation of the right-hand side of \eqref{F_N2} as $N\to\infty$ by large-deviation techniques due to {\scshape Varadhan} \cite{V1966} and others, see \cite{DS1989,DZ2010} and also \cite{K2002}.